 Games can crash for reasons beyond (but not unrelated to) unsuitable hardware and operating systems.
 Video drivers, for instance, should be up to date, as should the game itself.

-Digital Rights Management
+8. Snagged By Digital Rights Management

 If an offline play option is available here you should take it.
 This will prevent the DRM from checking with the remote server for suspicious activity in the game or account.
 Otherwise, you’ll be left with no choice but to uninstall the game.

-Conclusion: Get Your Games Working Right!
+Get Your Games Working Again!